minruixu/Awesome-LLM-Agent-Cyberattacks/README.md

 4. From Sands to Mansions- Towards Automated Cyberattack Emulation with Classical Planning and Large Language Models.pdf
 5. CIPHER- Cybersecurity Intelligent Penetration-Testing Helper for Ethical Researcher.pdf
 6. Hacking, The Lazy Way- LLM Augmented Pentesting.pdf
-7. AUTOPENBENCH- BENCHMARKING GENERATIVE AGENTS FOR PENETRATION TESTING.pdf
-8. AutoPT- How Far Are We from the End2End Automated Web Penetration Testing?.pdf
+7. AutoPT- How Far Are We from the End2End Automated Web Penetration Testing?.pdf
-9. AI-Augmented Ethical Hacking- A Practical Examination of Manual Exploitation and Privilege Escalation in Linux Environments.pdf
+8. AI-Augmented Ethical Hacking- A Practical Examination of Manual Exploitation and Privilege Escalation in Linux Environments.pdf
-10. Can LLMs Hack Enterprise Networks?
+9. Can LLMs Hack Enterprise Networks?
 Autonomous Assumed Breach Penetration-Testing Active Directory Networks.pdf
-11. PenTest++- Elevating Ethical Hacking with AI and Automation.pdf
+10. PenTest++- Elevating Ethical Hacking with AI and Automation.pdf
-12. Construction and Evaluation of LLM-based agents for Semi-Autonomous penetration testing.pdf
+11. Construction and Evaluation of LLM-based agents for Semi-Autonomous penetration testing.pdf
-13. RapidPen- Fully Automated IP-to-Shell Penetration Testing with LLM-based.pdf
+12. RapidPen- Fully Automated IP-to-Shell Penetration Testing with LLM-based.pdf
-14. BreachSeek- A Multi-Agent Automated Penetration Tester.pdf
+13. BreachSeek- A Multi-Agent Automated Penetration Tester.pdf
-15. Language agents as hackers Evaluating cybersecurity skills with capture the flag.pdf
+14. Language agents as hackers Evaluating cybersecurity skills with capture the flag.pdf
-16. A Unified Modeling Framework for Automated Penetration Testing.pdf
+15. A Unified Modeling Framework for Automated Penetration Testing.pdf
-17. ARACNE- An LLM-Based Autonomous Shell Pentesting Agent.pdf
+16. ARACNE- An LLM-Based Autonomous Shell Pentesting Agent.pdf

 ## Phishing / Social Engineering / Vishing